 City of Saint Paul Concentrations of Disproportionately Greater Need Subpopulations

-Summary Report to City of St. Paul on HOME Projects Inspections

-Report Period: June 1, 2022 through May 31, 2023
+Summary Report to City of St. Paul on HOME Projects Inspections Report Period: June 1, 2023 through May 31, 2024

-A total of 43 annual reports were reviewed and 101 HOME units inspected and tenant files were reviewed.
+A total of 42 annual reports were reviewed, 144 HOME units physically inspected and 158 tenant files were reviewed.